How Can I Keep My Puppy Entertained And Mentally Stimulated?

 Adjust Activities for Age and Development

 As your puppy grows and develops, their abilities and needs change.
 Adjust activities and challenges accordingly to ensure they remain engaging and age-appropriate.
-Puppies have specific developmental milestones that should be considered when planning activities.
+Puppies have specific developmental that should be considered when planning activities.
 For example, young puppies may have shorter attention spans and limited physical abilities, while older puppies may be more capable of complex tasks and endure longer exercise periods.
 Be mindful of your puppy's current stage of development and set them up for success with appropriate activities.

 Consider Size and Energy Levels